 What You Must Do If Involved in an Accident

-If involved in an accident you also must:
+An operator involved in a boating accident must:

-- Give your name, address, and boat identification to any injured person and the owner of any damaged boat.
+- Give, in writing, his or her name, address, and vessel identification to anyone injured and to the owner of any property damaged by the accident.

 You cannot be held liable for any civil damages for any assistance rendered in good faith and in a prudent manner.